APPLICATION

 Key quality parameters

-Flavour selection can be relative basic or a sophisticated to follow trends
+Flavour selection can be relatively basic or sophisticated to follow trends.

 Design